ootbingo/oot-bingo-generator/doc/BALANCING.md

 The term *synergy* is used to describe how combining goals can lead to shorter or longer times needed to complete them.
 Generally, when people speak of synergy between goals, they mean the goals have some overlap or that things you collect in one goal help complete the other faster.
-Negative synergy on the other hand means that it takes more time to do two goals together than individually.
-That can be the case when for one goal you'd remove something with RBA that you'd want to collect for the other goal.
+Negative synergy, on the other hand, means that it takes more time to complete two goals together than individually.
+That can be the case when one goal would force you to delete something with RBA that you'd want to collect for the other goal.

-There are 3 types of synergies:
+There are three types of synergies:

 * Type synergies
 * Subtype synergies